Ptico/revfu/README.md

 Default: `undefined`

 Path prefix.
-Useful for cases, when web server is configured to serve static files under different paths
+Useful for cases, when working dir is a subdir inside one, configured to serve static files.
+For example, if static files serves from `public/` dir, but working dir is `public/assets`, this option set to `/assets` adds an ability to find and replace `/assets/**` references

 #### `revision.baseUrl`